Scientific posts held

 Title: Modelling melt beneath supraglacial debris: implications for the climatic response of debris-covered glaciers

 Summary: My research focused on improving existing numerical models of sub-debris ice ablation, and applying this melt model to explore the environmental controls on sub-debris ablation rate; the evolution of debris-covered glaciers to climate change; and the processes by which surface ablation topography develops on debris-covered glaciers (and how this (1) affects overall ablation (2) forms potentially dangerous ice contact lakes in some regions).

 B.Sc.
 (Hons), Geography | University of Edinburgh, UK

 Knowledge and skills acquired in core subjects of philosophy and methodology of geography and geographical research methods, and in elective courses covering glaciology, glacial geomorphology, macrogeomorphology, environmental sensitivity and change, meteorology, oceanography and geology.

 Dissertation: The geomorphological impact of climate change on glaciers in the Ngozumpa valley, Khumbu Himal, Nepal.

-I have successfully designed, planned and executed research programmes of up to 3 months duration in the Nepalese Himalaya (x6), Svalbard, Italian and Austrian Alps, Norway, Iceland, Chile (x25), Kenya (x3) and Tanzania (x2).
+I have executed research expeditions of up to 3 months duration in the Nepalese Himalaya (x8), Svalbard, Italian and Austrian Alps, Norway, Iceland, Chile (x25), Kenya (x3) and Tanzania (x2).
 Fieldwork expertise includes, in no particular order:

 - DGPS and theodolite surveying;

-- surface scanning using terrestrial laser scanning, Xbox Kinect;
+- terrestrial laser scanning, Xbox Kinect programming and scanning;

 - geophysical surveys using electromagnetics (EM) and ground penetrating radar (GPR);